LLNL/shroud/docs/input.rst

-The ``file_code`` section allows the user to add some additional code to the wrapper which may conflict with code automatically added by Shroud.
+The ``file_code`` section allows the user to add some additional code to the wrapper which may conflict with code automatically added by Shroud for typemaps, statements or helpers.
 While splicer are simple text insertation, ``file_code`` inserts code semantically.

-For C wrappers, including header files may duplicate headers added by typemaps or helper functions.
-By listing them in a ``file_code`` section Shroud is able to manage all header files.
+For C wrappers, including header files may duplicate headers added when creating the wrapper.
+By listing them in a ``file_code`` section instead of a splicer Shroud is able to manage all header files.

 For Fortran wrappers, ``USE`` statements are managed collectively to avoid redundant ``USE`` statements.